dashpay/.github/profile/README.md

 [Vist our website](https://www.dash.org/) to know more about Dash.

-See the [Dash Core documentation](https://dashcore.readme.io/) here for further information about Dash Core.
+See the [Dash Core documentation](https://dashcore.readme.io/) for further information about Dash Core.

 See the [Dash Platform documentation](https://dashplatform.readme.io/docs) for further information about Dash's Web3 platform.